Book Consultation

 The top estate and trust tax planning CPAs in Ontario who made this list were selected based on these criteria:

-• Trust Structure & Administration Capability – Expertise designing testamentary trusts, family trusts, alter ego trusts, and inter vivos trusts; managing ongoing T3 filings; and coordinating trustee responsibilities.
+• Trust Structure & Administration Capability – Expertise designing testamentary trusts, family trusts, alter ego trusts, and inter vivos trusts, managing ongoing T3 filings, and coordinating trustee responsibilities.

 • Multi-Generational Wealth Planning & Succession – Expertise in lifetime gifting strategies, business succession planning, family trust income splitting, and long-term wealth preservation across generations.